 - Consider vitamin supplements (under doctor supervision, of course!)
-Low levels of magnesium and iron have been shown to directly impact sleep.
+Low levels of magnesium and iron impact sleep.
 Some parents have found that offering magnesium and iron supplements has really helped their children get the sleep they need.

 At our next visit, our psychiatrist affirmed that many of his patients took Melatonin daily to sleep.
 So with mixed emotions, we tried it.
 The very first night we saw a dramatic improvement.
 The child that regularly took an hour or more to fall asleep immediately lay down and slept.
 Quietly.
 With no fuss.
 Within three weeks she was sleeping 11 hours a night instead of 10 and her evening tantrums had dramatically decreased.
 I started being able to enjoy being around my child at bedtime.

 - Establish boundaries and routines, and stay consistent.
 We all know that when it comes to bedtime and sleep, our children need to have firm boundaries in place, and to know that mom and dad are consistent in enforcing those boundaries.
 The same goes for children with ADHD.
-It may be difficult (extremely difficult!) to get your child with ADHD to get in bed and stay in bed, and fall asleep at a reasonable time, but do your best to establish a good bedtime routine and then stick to it.
+It may be difficult (extremely difficult!) to get your child with ADHD to get in bed, stay in bed, and fall asleep at a reasonable time.
+Do your best to establish a good bedtime routine and then stick to it.
 Prioritizing her sleep will pay off in the long run.